Hickory Dickory Dock (novel): Plot summary

-An outbreak of apparent kleptomania at a student hostel arouses Hercule Poirot's interest when he sees the bizarre list of stolen and vandalised items.
-These include a stethoscope, some lightbulbs, some old flannel trousers, a box of chocolates, a slashed rucksack, some boracic powder and a diamond ring later found in a bowl of soup – he congratulates the warden, Mrs Hubbard, on a 'unique and beautiful problem'.
-Poirot's solution of the petty thefts is unsubtle but effective: once he has threatened to call in the police, Celia Austin quickly confesses to the pettier incidents.
-She denies, however, the following: stealing Nigel Chapman's green ink and using it to deface Elizabeth Johnston's work; taking the stethoscope, the light bulbs and boracic powder; and cutting up and concealing a rucksack.
-She committed the lesser thefts to attract the attention of Colin McNabb, a psychology student who then becomes engaged to her.
-She makes restitution for the crimes and reconciles with her victims.
-The more important incidents remain unsolved.
-Celia is discovered dead the following morning from an overdose of morphine.
-It does not take investigators long to see that her death is murder.
+An outbreak of apparent kleptomania at Mrs Nicoletis' student hostel arouses Hercule Poirot's interest when he sees the bizarre list of stolen or vandalized items; a shoe, a stethoscope, a bracelet, a powder compact, a cookbook, some lightbulbs, some old flannel trousers, a box of chocolates, a rucksack, a silk scarf, some boracic powder, some green ink, and a diamond ring (later found in a bowl of soup).
+He congratulates the warden, Mrs Hubbard, on a 'unique and beautiful problem'.

+When Poirot meets with the students and threatens to call in the police, Celia Austin quickly admits she is the primary thief.
+She denies, however, the following: stealing Nigel Chapman's green ink and using it to deface Elizabeth Johnston's study notes; taking Len Bateson's stethoscope, Chandra Lal's boracic powder, and the hallway light bulbs; and cutting up and concealing Len's rucksack.
+She committed the lesser crimes to attract the attention of Colin McNabb, a psychology student.
+This ploy succeeds - McNabb proposes marriage to Celia, who makes restitution for her crimes and hints that she knows who committed the others.
+Celia is discovered dead the following morning from an overdose of morphine tartrate; though the scene is staged as a suicide, investigators quickly rule it a homicide.

-Inspector Sharpe solves the mystery of the stolen stethoscope during his interviews with the inhabitants of the hostel.
-Nigel Chapman admits to having stolen the stethoscope to pose as a doctor and steal some morphine tartrate from the hospital dispensary as part of a bet to acquire three deadly poisons (the other two being digitalin and hyoscine).
-He claims the poisons were carefully disposed of, but cannot be sure that the morphine was not stolen from him while it was in his possession.
+Inspector Sharpe interviews the inhabitants of the hostel.
+Nigel Chapman admits that he acquired the morphine tartrate as part of a bet to steal three deadly poisons without being caught (the other two being digitalin and hyoscine hydrobromide); he is also the one who stole Len's stethoscope, to disguise himself as a doctor and gain access to a hospital dispensary.
+He claims all the poisons were either burned or flushed down the toilet, but it is just possible someone managed to extract some morphine before this was done.
 Poirot turns his attention to the reappearance of the diamond ring, and confronts Valerie Hobhouse, in whose soup the ring was found.
-It seems that the diamond had been replaced with a zircon and that only Valerie could place it in the dish of soup; Poirot accuses her of having stolen the diamond.
-She admits to having done so, saying that she needed the money to pay off gambling debts.
-She also admits to having planted in Celia Austin's mind the idea of the thefts.
+Valerie admits that she is the one who suggested the scheme of the thefts to Celia; however, Celia was only supposed to steal or destroy worthless items.
+Realizing Celia had accidentally stolen something valuable, Valerie took the ring from Celia, secretly swapped the diamond for a zircon to pay off some gambling debts, and staged the return of the ring.